Nonstationary Reinforcement Learning with Linear Function Approximation: Introduction

 We consider the setting of episodic RL with nonstationary reward and transition functions.
 To measure the performance of an algorithm, we use the notion of \textit{dynamic regret}, the performance difference between an algorithm and the set of policies optimal for individual episodes in hindsight.
 For nonstationary RL, dynamic regret is a stronger and more appropriate notion of performance measure than static regret, but is also more challenging for algorithm design and analysis.
-To incorporate function approximation, we focus on a subclass of MDPs in which the reward and transition dynamics are linear in a known feature map~\cite{melo2007q}, termed \textit{linear MDP}.
-For any linear MDP, the value function of any policy is linear in the known feature map since the Bellman equation is linear in reward and transition dynamics~\cite{jin2020provably}.
+To incorporate function approximation, we focus on a subclass of MDPs in which the reward and transition dynamics are linear in a known feature map~\citep{melo2007q}, termed \textit{linear MDP}.
+For any linear MDP, the value function of any policy is linear in the known feature map since the Bellman equation is linear in reward and transition dynamics~\citep{jin2020provably}.
 Since the optimal policy is greedy with respect to the optimal value function, linear function approximation suffices to learn the optimal policy.
 For nonstationary linear MDPs, we show that one can design a near-optimal statistically-efficient algorithm to achieve sublinear dynamic regret as long as the total variation of reward and transition dynamics is sublinear.
-Let $T$ be the total number of time steps, $B$ be the total variation of reward and transition function, $d$ be the ambient dimension of the features, and $H$ be the planning horizon.
-The contribution of our work is summarized as follows. \begin{itemize} \item We prove a $\Omega(B^{1/3}d^{2/3}H^{1/3}T^{2/3})$ minimax regret lower bound for nonstationary linear MDP, which shows that it is impossible for any algorithm to achieve sublinear regret on any nonstationary linear MDP with total variation linear in $T$.
-As a byproduct, we also derive the minimax regret lower bound for stationary linear MDP on the order of $\Omega(\sqrt{dHT})$, which is unsolved in~\cite{jin2020provably}. \item We develop the \texttt{LSVI-UCB-Restart} algorithm and analyze the dynamic regret bound for both cases that local variations are known or unknown, assuming the total variations are known.
-When local variations are known, \texttt{LSVI-UCB-Restart} achieves $\tilde{O}(B^{1/3}d^{4/3}H^{4/3}T^{2/3})$ dynamic regret, which matches the lower bound in $B$ and $T$, up to polylogarithmic factors.
-When local variations are unknown, \texttt{LSVI-UCB-Restart} achieves $\tilde{O}(B^{1/4}d^{5/4}H^{5/4}T^{3/4})$ dynamic regret. \item We propose a parameter-free algorithm called \texttt{Ada-LSVI-UCB-Restart}, an adaptive version of \texttt{LSVI-UCB-Restart}, and prove that it can achieve $\tilde{O}((B+1)^{1/4}d^{5/4}H^{5/4}T^{3/4})$ dynamic regret without knowing the total variations. \item We conduct numerical experiments on synthetic nonstationary linear MDPs to demonstrate the effectiveness of our proposed algorithms. \end{itemize}
+Let $T$ be the total number of time steps, $B$ be the total variation of reward and transition function throughout the entire time horizion, $d$ be the ambient dimension of the features, and $H$ be the planning horizon.